Cha-K28/Interactive-frontend-milestone-project/README.md

 # Features

 The first first and most important feature of this website is the map on the home page displaying the locations of electric vehicle chargers around Ireland. this allows the user to easily find their closest Charger.
-It also contains clusters so its much easier to locate a charger. this will be even more important as more chargers are added.
+It also contains clusters so its much easier to locate a charger.
+This will be even more important as more chargers are added.
+Also if you click the marker on the map, the name of the town will appear.

 The second interactive feature is the contact form on the contact page.
 If a user enters their name, email, the car they want further information on and a short message, an email will be sent. a message will then appear to tell the user that the email has been sent. this contact page is accesible from both the nav bar at the top of the page and from the footer.